 Each production lot of Hawaiian Spirulina Pacifica® is sampled and subjected to thorough quality control analyses including testing for moisture, carotenoids, minerals, color and taste, among others.
-Further, each lot of our Hawaiian Spirulina Pacifica® undergoes a prescribed set of microbiological food product tests, including total aerobic bacteria, coliform bacteria and E. coli.
+Further, each lot of our Hawaiian Spirulina Pacifica® undergoes a prescribed set of microbiological tests to ensure the absence of contaminants, including total aerobic bacteria, coliform bacteria, Salmonella and E. coli.
 The Hawaiian Spirulina Pacifica® powder and tablets are packaged to extend shelf life and ensure product freshness.
 Our packaged consumer products are bottled and labeled by third party contractors in California.
 These contractors are subject to regular government inspections and hold Drug Manufacturing Licenses & Processed Food Registrations with the State of California Department of Health.
-These contract manufactures hold independent third party GMP certifications.
+These contract manufacturers hold independent third party GMP certifications.